mrush1666/mrush1666/README.md

 - 👋 Hi, I’m @mrush1666
-- 👀 I’m interested in auomation and devops.
+- 👀 I’m interested in automation and devops.
 - 🌱 I’m currently learning devops, specifically ansible.
 - 💞️ I’m looking to collaborate on devops; ansible development and please check the fun fact..
-- 📫 How to reach me here or my mail mwaddelwar@gmail.com or https://www.linkedin.com/in/mrunal_waddelwar
+- 📫 Reach out to me here or my mail mwaddelwar@gmail.com or https://www.linkedin.com/in/mrunal_waddelwar
 - ⚡ Fun fact: I would love to work in motorsports, I have worked in past but working in that area is my love always.

 <!---